fsevent/xtcutil/FORMAT.md

 - name: NNAME           # the name of the node
 - degree: INTEGER       # the number of the edges connected to this node
 - pos: [X, Y, Z]        # the position of this node as 3-element array
-- edges0: [[0 or 1, ENAME]      # the first set of edges connected to this node
-- edges1: [[0 or 1, ENAME]      # the second set of edge connected to this node
 - max_gap: NUMBER       # ideally this should be zero.  maximum distance to the connected edges. (debug)
-- angle_extent0: NUMBER # ideally this should be zero. the angle which occupy edges0 (debug)
-- angle_extent1: NUMBER # ideally this should be zero. the angle which occupy edges1 (debug)
 - comments: [STRING, ...]       # comments (debug)

 "Change Elevations" command of xtrkcad can specify the height of a node.